EHR Security Best Practices

 Logging is the control that detects when access controls are bypassed or misused.
 The EHR should log every meaningful action: who accessed what, when they accessed it, what they did, and from what location.
 These logs create accountability and they enable detection of abuse — whether intentional malice or just someone accessing records outside their scope of care.

 The logs themselves are useless without someone reviewing them.
 Many organizations collect mountains of EHR logs and never actually examine them.
-The practical approach for most organizations is to establish monitoring for specific high-risk access patterns.
-Batch queries where someone pulls thousands of records at once.
-Queries for specific high-profile patients where unusual access might indicate snooping.
-Queries from unusual locations at unusual times.
-Queries for patients with no clear clinical relationship to the user.
+The practical approach for most organizations is to establish monitoring for specific high-risk access patterns: batch queries where someone pulls thousands of records at once, queries for specific high-profile patients where unusual access indicates snooping, queries from unusual locations at unusual times, and queries for patients with no clear clinical relationship to the user.
 These patterns can be reviewed manually monthly or configured in automated alerting.

 The retention period for logs matters for incident investigation.
 HIPAA requires that you maintain audit controls, which in practice means maintaining audit logs for at least six years.
+HHS Office for Civil Rights enforcement actions have repeatedly cited inadequate audit logging as a contributing factor in breach settlements — organizations that cannot reconstruct what happened during a breach face significantly higher penalties.
 If you suspect a breach or have a reported privacy violation, you need to be able to reconstruct what happened, when, and by whom.
 Logs that get deleted after 30 days don't allow that reconstruction.

 Data Encryption at Rest and in Transit